tacman/msgphp/docs/ddd/identity-mapping.md

 # Identity Mapping

-An identity mapping is a domain service and is bound to `MsgPhp\Domain\DomainIdentityMappingInterface`.
-It tells about the identifier metadata for a known domain object.
+The domain identity mapping is a service object and is bound to `MsgPhp\Domain\DomainIdentityMappingInterface`.
+Its purpose is to expose identifier metadata for a known domain entity.

 ## API

 ### `getIdentifierFieldNames(string $class): array`

 Returns the identifier field names for `$class`.
-Any instance should have an identity composed of these field values.
+Any instance should have an identity composed from these fields.

 ---